syncfusion-content/wpf-docs/wpf/DockingManager/Styles-and-Templates.md

 {% endhighlight  %}

-> Note: For adding the Custom header template to the Docking Manager, you must have the DockingManager in which you are going to add the Header, because the HeaderTemplate is an attached property.
+N> For adding the Custom header template to the Docking Manager, you must have the DockingManager in which you are going to add the Header, because the HeaderTemplate is an attached property.